rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 Yes.
 We got you!

-The `ai-quickstart-template` repository will prepopulate your repository with:
+The `ai-quickstart-template` repository will pre-populate your repository with:

 * a README.md file - **NOTE** You'll want to replace the text!
 * `assets/images/` folder to store images supporting your README